proofrock/ws4sqlite/ROAD_TO_WS4SQL.md

 ## Migration

-- For any `--db` and `--mem-db` switch that was used, an explicit YAML config file must be created.
+- For any `--db` switch that was used, an explicit YAML config file must be created.
 The format is the same, but there is a new section at the beginning:

 ```yaml
 database: